tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Section 6 of {{!RFC9146}} describes how the use of CID increases the attack surface of DTLS 1.2 and 1.3 by providing both on-path and off-path attackers an opportunity for (D)DoS.
-It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port) different from the one currently associated with the DTLS connection.
+It also describes the steps a DTLS principal must take when a record with a CID is received that has a source address (and/or port number) different from the one currently associated with the DTLS connection.
 However, the actual mechanism for ensuring that the new peer address is willing to receive and process DTLS records is left open.
-To address the gap, this document defines a return routability check (RRC) sub-protocol for DTLS 1.2 and 1.3.
+To address the gap, this document defines a Return Routability Check (RRC) sub-protocol for DTLS 1.2 and 1.3 inspired by the path validation procedure defined in {{Section 8.2 of RFC9000}}.

 The return routability check is performed by the receiving endpoint before the CID-address binding is updated in that endpoint's session state.
-This is done in order to give the receiving endpoint confidence that the sending peer is in fact reachable at the source address (and port) indicated in the received datagram.
+This is done in order to give the receiving endpoint confidence that the sending peer is in fact reachable at the source address (and port number) indicated in the received datagram.

 {{regular}} of this document explains the fundamental mechanism that aims to reduce the DDoS attack surface.
 Additionally, in {{enhanced}}, a more advanced address validation mechanism is discussed.